 Abdominal distension is a common symptom as it is often associated with a large number of conditions.
 Many causes of abdominal distension are life-threatening and require immediate intervention.
 In these cases, other symptoms are usually present alongside the distension including pain, blood in excretions, seizures, and lameness.

-It is best to seek out rapid care to determine the underlying cause.
+It is best to seek rapid care to determine the underlying cause.

-In addition to fluid and air accumulating in the peritoneal space, other conditions and physiological changes that can cause abdominal distension include:
+In addition to fluid and air accumulating in the peritoneal space, abdominal distension may be due to physiological changes or enlargement of organs.

 Finally, some forms of hernias also cause abdominal distension.
 These are caused by weakness, perforation, or congenital defects in the abdominal wall muscles.